1. These terms

 3.1 When the contract commences.
 A contract will come into existence between you and us when, upon your request for a specific treatment offered by us, an initial consultation appointment detailing date and time (“the Initial Consultation”) is provided to you by us.
 Your request and our provision of the Initial Consultation may be provided verbally (in person or by telephone) or in writing.

 3.2 DEPOSIT required.
-You will be required to provide a deposit with your request for a specific treatment in order to secure the Initial Consultation.
+You will be required to provide a deposit with your request for a specific treatment in order to secure the Initial Consultation and booking any further appointment.
 The deposit will usually be the sum of £50 but, depending on the costs of the treatment, we reserve the right to request a higher sum.
 The exact amount of deposit payable will be confirmed at the time of booking.
-The deposit is non-refundable except where the circumstances in clauses 6.2(a), 6.2(b) or 7.2 apply.

 4. Providing the services